PaloAltoNetworks/panos-monitor/README.md

 2.  **Add Single Firewall:** Enter an IP address manually.
 3.  **Import from File:** Upload a `.txt` file with one IP address per line.

-### 4. Managing Firewall Models
+### 4. Managing Model Specifications

-Navigate to the **Manage Models** page.
+Navigate to the **Model Specs** page.
 Here you can add new firewall models or delete existing ones.
 This data is used by the Upgrade Advisor.
 On first run, the application will automatically import a default list of models.

 The background poller will automatically detect the model of newly added firewalls on its next cycle.